-- A7.56-Notifications should be set out with due prominence in order to attract the subscriber's attention.
-They should be in a form which subscribers can reasonably be expected to read. - A7.57 Notifications of proposed contractual modifications should be set out in a clear and comprehensible manner on a durable medium. - A7.58 We consider that it is particularly important for notifications of changes that are not exclusively to the benefit of customers to be set out with due prominence and in a form which customers can reasonably be expected to read.
-This is to help ensure that the customer is made aware of such changes and also of their right to exit their contract to avoid those changes if they so wish.
-Some examples of how providers could do this are below. - A7.59 Letters and emails (if that is the preferred means of communication chosen by the subscriber) are the most obvious examples of notifications. - a) Hard copy notifications should be clearly marked as such in a prominent manner e.g. on the front of the envelope/communication material/the customer's bill, and possibly in more than one place in order to attract the subscriber's customer's attention. - b) Providers should consider issuing the modification notification on a separate piece of paper from any marketing material.
-This could help to ensure that the notification does not get lost in other communications that the subscriber customer receives from the provider but may not necessarily read.
+- A6.65 Notifications should be set out with due prominence in order to attract the subscriber's attention.
+They should be in a form which subscribers can reasonably be expected to read.
+Letters and emails (if that is the means of communication chosen by the subscriber) are the most obvious examples of notifications. - a) Hard copy notifications should be clearly marked as such in a prominent manner e.g. on the front of the envelope/communication material/the subscriber's bill, and possibly in more than one place in order to attract the subscriber's attention. - b) Providers should consider issuing the modification notification on a separate piece of paper from any marketing material.
+This could help to ensure that the notification does not get lost in other communications that the subscriber receives from the provider but may not necessarily read. - c) Other printed material, such as pamphlets or magazines, may be used but whether this would be deemed sufficient will depend on how transparent it is made to the subscriber upfront that such publications may contain important information.
+Not all customers read pamphlets and magazines sent by their CP provider. - d) Email notifications of contract modifications should be clearly marked as such in the subject line of the email. - e) We do not consider that asking subscribers regularly to check their CP provider's website for possible changes to their contract is acceptable.